-Through the satellite and space systems segment, 38% of revenue, Orbital Sciences is a major provider of small and medium-class satellites.
+Through the satellite and space systems segment, 28% of revenue, Orbital is a major provider of small and medium-class satellites.
 The some 140 satellites produced by the company since its founding in 1982 have completed almost a thousand years of operations in orbit.
-The segment added advanced medium-class defense and scientific satellites with the 2010 acquisition of General Dynamics' satellite business.
 The segment's satellites are divided into several groups: communications (which includes the GEOStar), science and environmental, imaging and defense, hosted payloads, and grounds systems and customer support.

-The launch vehicles segment represents 33% of revenue.
+The launch vehicles segment represents 39% of revenue.
 The segment's space launch vehicles, which put satellites that weigh up to 4,000 pounds into low-Earth orbit, include the Pegasus, Taurus, and Minotaur.
-The medium-capacity Antares -- which is intended to later serve the International Space Station (ISS) -- is being developed to launch spacecraft that weigh 12,000 pounds.
-Providing long-, medium-, and short-range rockets, the target launch vehicles group completed more than a dozen successful target missions in 2011.
+The medium-capacity Antares -- which serves the International Space Station (ISS) -- was developed in 2013 to launch spacecraft that weigh 12,000 pounds.

 Sales and Marketing